TGuillerme/Inapp/README.md

-## Running Inapp localy on your web browser
+## Running Inapp locally on your web browser
 Not hard!
 In `R`, simply copy/paste the following:
 ```r
 if(!require(devtools)) install.packages("devtools")